ThomasBeresford-0/vet-ct/README.md

 - Pagination: Enables navigation through multiple pages of cases.
 - Accessibility Enhancements: Includes ARIA roles, keyboard navigation, and screen reader support.

-# Additional Updates
+# Additional Features
-- Implemented a dropdown box for sorting options.
+- Implemented a dropdown box on the 'caselist' page for sorting options.
-- Added VET.CT information under the details page.
+- Added VET.CT information and logo under the 'casedetail' page.
 - Updated the favicon to match the original from VET.CT's website.
 - Changed the tab content and font to align with VET.CT's branding.
 - Added testing to ensure stability and functionality of the application.